Sandotech/water-jug-api/README.md

 11 directories, 11 files
 ```

-- `app.ts` wrap the whole application to run the server.
+- `app.ts` wraps the whole application to run the server.
-- `domain` Independet folder that has all our entities and interfaces.
+- `domain` is an independent folder that contains all our entities and interfaces.
-- `use-cases` has the logic of to solve the Water Jug Problem
+- `use-cases` contains the logic to solve the Water Jug Problem.
-- `infrastructure` wrap implementations of the interface `(WaterJug)`, the Queue Object, and logger to watch the flow run of the app.
+- `infrastructure` wraps implementations of the interface `(WaterJug)`, the Queue object, and a logger to watch the flow of the app.
-- `interface` Contains the API REST in express (`routes` and `controllers`)
+- `interface` contains the API REST in Express (`routes` and `controllers`).

 ## API Endpoint